simdutf/simdutf/README.md

 ```
 On success, the `error` field is set to `SUCCESS` and the `position` field indicates either the number of words validated for validation functions or the number of written
 words in the output format for transcoding functions.
+In ASCII, Latin 1 and UTF-8, words occupy 8 bits (they are bytes); in UTF-16LE and UTF-16BE, words occupy 16 bits; in UTF-32, words occupy 32 bits.

 Generally speaking, functions that report errors always stop soon after an error is
 encountered and might therefore be faster on inputs where an error occurs early in the input.